alpaca-lang/alpaca/README.md

 I'm planning on parsing/validating over several passes:

 1. `yecc` for the initial rough syntax form and basic module structure.
-This is where exports and top-level function definitions are collected.
+This is where exports and top-level function definitions are collected and the initial construction of the AST is completed.
 2. Validating function definitions and bindings inside of them.
-This stage uses environments to track whether a function application is referring to a known function or a variable and further turns what would be a no-argument function into a variable binding in `let` forms.
-The output of this stage is a concrete AST for the compiler later.
+This stage uses environments to track whether a function application is referring to a known function or a variable.
+The output of this stage is either a module definition or a list of errors found.
 3. Eventual type checking.
 I suspect this will have some awkward overlaps with the environments built in the previous step and may need to be integrated there.